 Well, whenever I look at myself in this particular mirror, I look at myself and think, “When did I get all these wrinkles?
 When did I get this dark spot here?
 For how long this pimple has been sitting here on my forehead?
 Oh, my gosh!
 This skirt is too old!”
 And I lose my smile and feel down.

 Why?
 This mirror shows EVERYTHING on my face and outfit!
 Just EVERYTHING!
 Why?
 Well, it is sitting next to two windows, and both windows are facing me.
-So, whatever I look in that mirror is actually the truth about my face and outfit.
-It hides nothing.
+So, whatever I look at through that mirror is actually the truth about my face and outfit.

 You may ask, “Then, why do you hate the mirror?
 That is what mirrors are made for!”